jaqcquesndav/AdminKS/API DOCUMENTATION/company.md

 ### 2.2.
 Upload Company Document
 *   **Endpoint:** `POST /api/company/documents/upload`
-*   **Description:** Uploads a new document for Kiota.
+*   **Description:** Uploads a new document for wanzo.
 This is typically a multipart/form-data request.
 *   **Request Body (multipart/form-data):**
     *   `file`: The document file.
     *   `category` (string, optional): Category of the document (e.g., "legal", "internal_policy").